deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 60: “The Calm and The Storm.”
+*The Deathworlders* will continue in chapter 61: “Tooth and Claw”